GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 ## Deployment Phases

-DPT deploys resources on [Google Assured Workload](https://cloud.google.com/assured-workloads) projects, however, DPT does not create these projects for Assured Workloads.
-Hence, before deploying DPT, the user must create two FedRAMP moderate assured workloads (one for three tier workload and one for logging project) using console or gcloud.
-Refer to this [link](https://cloud.google.com/assured-workloads/docs/how-to-create-workload).
+Data Protection Toolkit deploys resources on [Google Assured Workload](https://cloud.google.com/assured-workloads) projects, however, the toolkit does not create these projects for Assured Workloads.
+Hence, before deploying the toolkit, the user must create two FedRAMP moderate assured workloads (one for three tier workload and one for logging project) using console or gcloud.
+Refer to this [Create a new workload environment](https://cloud.google.com/assured-workloads/docs/how-to-create-workload) link.

 **Note: Create Assured workloads in regions where N2D machine type is supported.
-Refer to [this link](https://cloud.google.com/compute/docs/regions-zones) to see which regions support N2D machine type.
+Refer to [Regions and zones](https://cloud.google.com/compute/docs/regions-zones) to see which regions support N2D machine type.**

 ### Clone the repository

-1. Clone the DPT git repository to a folder (locally or on cloud shell)
+1. Clone the Data Protection Toolkit git repository to a folder (locally or on cloud shell)

 ```
 $ git clone https://github.com/GoogleCloudPlatform/healthcare-data-protection-suite